Wedgwood Baptist Church shooting: Shooting

-Ashbrook interrupted a teen prayer rally in the Wedgwood Baptist Church, slamming his hand on a door to make his presence known.
-Spouting anti-Baptist rhetoric, he opened fire with a 9 mm semi-automatic handgun and a .380-caliber handgun.
+Ashbrook arrived at the Wedgwood Baptist Church wearing mirrored sunglasses and a pullover.
+As he entered the church, he did not put out his cigarette, which was viewed by churchgoers as odd.
+According to an injured victim, Ashbrook asked him: "Is this where that damn religious meeting is being held?"; he planned to tell Ashbrook to put out his cigarette, but Ashbrook then proceeded to pull out a gun from under his shirt and shoot him twice.
+He interrupted a teen prayer rally, slamming his hand on a door to make his presence known.
+Spouting anti-Christian rhetoric, he opened fire with a Ruger 9 mm semi-automatic handgun and a .380-caliber handgun.

+At first, many people believed the attack was a planned skit, which enraged Ashbrook further, and two people with cameras began to film him.
+He opened fire on both, killing one, Justin Ray, and disabled both cameras.
+The lead guitarist for the band "40 days", thinking it was an overlong skit, got back on onstage and glared at Ashbrook, who proceeded to fire bullets at the guitarist, but missed.

 He reloaded several times during the shooting; three empty magazines were found at the scene.
+Ashbrook threw a pipe bomb into the church, where it exploded upwards and released shrapnel.
+There were no deaths from the bomb.
 Seven people were killed, four of whom were teenagers (a 14-year-old boy, two 14-year-old girls and a 17-year-old boy).
 Three people sustained major injuries while four others received relatively minor injuries.

-At Ashbrook's home, police found a pipe, end caps to enclose the pipe, gunpowder and a fuse.
-Ashbrook had thrown a pipe bomb into the church, but it exploded vertically, and did not injure anyone.
+One of those seriously wounded, Justin Laird, who had turned 16 years old on the day of the attack, was struck in the spine by the perpetrators gunfire, and is paralyzed from the chest down.

 During the shooting, Ashbrook was confronted by a 19-year-old former football lineman, Jeremiah "Jeremy" Neitz, who recounted the ensuing conversation for the Houston Press:

 Ashbrook fired several more rounds and yelled, "This religion is bullshit."
 Neitz replied, "Sir, what you need is Jesus Christ in your life."
 Neitz asked Ashbrook "What about you?"
 Ashbrook replied, "Fuck off" and "I can't believe you believe in this junk."
-He then sat down and shot himself.
+He then sat down in a pew and shot himself.
+The shooting lasted less than 10 minutes.

 Time magazine described accounts of the confrontation as "unconfirmed" and possibly "pious invention", but the Houston Press wrote that the story had been confirmed, quoting the Fort Worth police detective who had interviewed Neitz: "Maybe he did frustrate Ashbrook with what he was saying.
 There's no way we'll ever really know.
 All I can say is that I'm impressed by what he did that evening.
 It was a very brave thing.
 You have to admire that."